ashwath-bala-s/Credit-Card-Fraud-Detection-Using-Anomaly-Detection/README.md

 **Problem Statement:**

 The objective of this project is to develop an anomaly detection model that accurately identifies fraudulent credit card transactions based on historical transaction data.
-Utilizing machine learning algorithms, the model will analyze patterns in transaction behavior to distinguish between legitimate and suspicious activities
+Utilizing machine learning algorithms, the model will analyze patterns in transaction behavior to distinguish between legitimate and suspicious activities.

+**Dataset:**

+The dataset has 2,84,807 records and has the following variables:

+(i) Time: Time elapsed since the first transaction in seconds.

+(iI) V1 to V28: Anonymized features derived from the original data (these could represent various transaction attributes).

+(iii) Amount: The transaction amount.

+(iv) Class: Indicating whether the transaction is fraudulent (1) or legitimate (0) [Target Variable]

+**Project Description:**

+• Utilized the PyOD (Python Outlier Detection) library for anomaly detection.

+• Conducted Exploratory Data Analysis (EDA) for an in-depth understanding of credit card transactional data.

+• Performed feature pre-processing prior to model building.

+• Developed and evaluated Isolation Forest, Local Outlier Factor, One-Class SVM, and XGBoost models for anomaly detection.

+• Compared the models using the AUC-ROC curve.

+• Achieved an ROC score of 0.99 with the XGBoost model.

+**Skills:** Machine Learning · Anomaly Detection · Exploratory Data Analysis · Feature Pre-Processing · PyOD · Isolation Forest Model · Local Outlier Factor Model · One Class SVM Model · XGBoost